-The list of courses available to students enrolled in a course is called the schedule.
-The schedule usually includes the course code, course name, prerequisites, recommended
+The list of courses available to students enrolled in a qualification.
+The schedule usually includes the course codes, course names, prerequisites, recommended preparation and restrictions.

 - To assess the applicant's relative preparedness for postgraduate study

-Note: the statement need only be two to three pages in length but it must be written in the applicant's own words.
+Note: The statement need only be two to three pages but it must be written in the applicant's own words.
 If a draft research proposal has already been prepared, this may be submitted as the statement.

-If applying for Honours, Masters by coursework and thesis, or Masters which includes a dissertation, the applicant should use the following guidelines:
+If applying for Honours, a Master's by coursework and thesis, or a Master's which includes a dissertation, the applicant should use the following guidelines:

 - Write about a couple areas of study that they have particularly enjoyed and would like to pursue further at postgraduate level

-- Describe one or two projects that they have undertaken as part of their previous degree work or employment that are relevant to these areas
+- Describe one or two projects they have undertaken as part of their previous degree work or employment that are relevant to these areas.

 - Include at least a page on the background to the problem, issue or area that they propose to research.
 This should set the research into its context and include a few citations to key literature

 - State the overall research aims or research hypotheses to be tested, ie what the research will attempt to accomplish